NguyenNam98/tourism/README.md

 3. set up config in all services database.ts
 4. run `yarn` in all services

+For Mac:
+brew install postgresql
+brew services start postgresql

+Connect to the PostgreSQL shell using: psql postgres

+Create a new database: CREATE DATABASE tourism;

+Execute the initial.sql file:
+psql -d tourism -f ./initial.sql

+Fix function uuid_generate_v4() does not exist: CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+psql -d tourism

 #### Start create
 1. run `yarn start` in all services
 2. open swagger by url: http://localhost:[port]/api